Will Jesus Say “I Never Knew You?”

 IV.
 THEY ARE IDOLATERS

-Notice in the home passage of study that idolatry is used to further define covetousness…a covetous man, who is an idolater.
-Again, that word covetous is better translated/understood today as descriptive of someone who is greedy.
+Notice in the home passage of study that idolatry is used to further define covetousness: “a covetous man, who is an idolater.”
+Again, that word covetous is better translated/understood today as being descriptive of someone who is greedy, referring directly to the self-gratifying orientation of an individual.

-Covetous refers directly to the self-gratification orientation of an individual.
-This is biblical language identifying and condemning the “all-about-me” mentality so prevalent today.
-Idolatry therefore further defines greed in that there exists some kind(s) of self-orientation over and above a God-orientation.
+This passage contains strong biblical language identifying and condemning the “all-about-me” mentality so prevalent today.
+Idolatry therefore further defines greed in that some kinds of self-orientation supplant a God orientation.
 The Greek word for idolaters is eidololatres, meaning “lacking acknowledgment of God and gratitude to Him.”
 “An idolater is a slave to the depraved ideas his idols represent.”2 In the long run, all other gods together cannot satisfy; only in worshipping the true and living God can the fallen, vacuous heart of a sinner find an eternal quenching and fulfillment.
 Summarily,

 Be rightly skeptical of those who give an aura of being a follower of Christ but are devoted to something or someone other than Jesus Christ!

-“You shall not worship any other god, for the Lord, whose name is Jealous, is a jealous God.”
+“For you shall not worship any other god, for the Lord, whose name is Jealous, is a jealous God.”

-Believers who are all recipients of the indwelling Holy Spirit at the point of their salvation (cf. Romans 8:9) are acutely sensitive to giving what the Scottish evangelist Oswald Chambers used as the title of his book, My Utmost for His Highest.
-Beloved, we who are believers in the Capitol community must be ever quick to flee from idolatry (1 Corinthians 10:14).
-Because of the existence of idolatry and the other characteristics listed earlier in this study, the wrath of God comes upon the sons of disobedience, one of the concluding stanzas in our home passage.
+Because of the existence of idolatry and the other characteristics listed in this study, the wrath of God comes upon the sons of disobedience—one of the concluding stanzas in our home passage.
 Make no mistake: false believers and teachers will eventually experience His wrath.
-That is a promise of our passage.
-As leaders of our great nation, we must be careful not to model such evil behavior, lest it characterize others—and our nation.
+That is a promise of this passage.
+As leaders of our great nation, you must be careful not to model such attributes, lest they characterize others—and our nation.

 V. THEY ARE DECEIVERS

-Deceivers, my friends, possess empty words.
-The Greek word that Paul uses here for deceive is apate, which means, “That which gives a false impression, whether by appearance, statement or influence.”
+Deceivers, my friend, possess empty words.
+The Greek word that Paul uses here for deceive is apate, which means “that which gives a false impression, whether by appearance, statement or influence.”
 The interesting aspect about deception is that you do not realize it is happening to you!
-Only knowing the Word of God and what it says can keep you from deception via wisdom and discernment.
-Again, “You will know them by their fruits.”
-Become a trained fruit inspector!
+Only in knowing the Word of God and what it says via wisdom and discernment can you keep from deception.
+Again, You will know them by their fruits.
+Become a trained “fruit inspector”!
 In a very straightforward manner, Colossians 2:8 exclaims:

 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.

 “How long, O naive ones, will you love being simple-minded?”
-(Proverbs 1:22a).

-The naive believes everything, but the sensible man considers his steps (Proverbs 14:15).
+The naive believes everything, but the sensible man considers his steps.

 VI.
 THEY ARE DISOBEDIENT

-The folks who promote chrislam in the U.S. Capitol and the state Capitols of America are at the same time not fond of the local church.
+The folks who promote Chrislam in the U.S. Capitol and the state capitols of America are at the same time not fond of the local church.

-From what we’ve learned, this follows, doesn’t it?
+From what we’ve learned, this disconnect from God follows, doesn’t it?
 Whereas the true follower of Christ has a contrite and broken will in submission to Christ’s Lordship and His ambassadors, the apostate prefers to rule his own life, do his own thing, and disobey God’s Word and His ambassadors this side of heaven.

 These are grumblers, finding fault, following after their own lusts; they speak arrogantly, flattering people for the sake of gaining an advantage.
 But you, beloved, ought to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ.